TEAM-ZZZ/team-zzz.github.io/README.md

 * run the command: npm i
 * start the project: gulp  (use localhost:8080)

-To run tests:
+To run unit tests:
-* npm start      - unit tests
+* npm start